9 Step Guide to Reverse Leptin Resistance & Thyroid Resistance

-- Sustained release Alpha lipoic acid: ALA is a powerful anti oxidant and helps reverse insulin resistance at the cellular level.
-I've written in detail how ALA can help with weight loss and reverse insulin resistance in this post.
-For weight loss and a reduction in insulin levels you will need doses as high as 1,800-2,400mg per day.
+- Sustained release Alpha lipoic acid: ALA is a powerful antioxidant and helps reverse insulin resistance at the cellular level.
+For weight loss and a reduction in insulin levels, you will need doses as high as 1,800-2,400mg per day.

 - Berberine: Berberine is another very powerful medication that can help reverse insulin resistance, help build muscle mass and improve energy production.
-I've written extensively about the benefit of berberine that you can read more about here.
 Berberine has been shown to be as powerful as metformin in terms of reducing blood sugar and insulin levels but doses as high as 2,000mg per day may be necessary for this benefit.

 - Bottom line: Insulin resistance contributes to obesity and often accompanies leptin resistance.
 Treating insulin and leptin often go hand in hand and must be treated concurrently.

 #9.
 Consider the use of medications to manage insulin + leptin levels